Market & comparison education

 Keep the claim narrow

 Keep the reader's comfort ahead of the app workflow.
-For "Why creator recommendations should be judged with fair criteria", stay inside fair criteria, public facts, and unknown competitor details.
+For "Fair criteria: creator recommendations", stay inside fair criteria, public facts, and unknown competitor details.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources